 - When the MBS authorized QoS applies to an explicitly signalled QoS Characteristics, it shall be provisioned as defined in the clause 5.2.3.y.

-Editor's note: Handling of Default QoS and Session AMBR applicable to MBS session is FFS.

 The MBS authorized QoS provides appropriate values for the resources to be enforced.
 The MBS authorized QoS for a MBS PCC rule is a request for allocating the corresponding resources.
 The Provisioning of MBS authorized QoS per MBS PCC rule is a part of MBS PCC rule provisioning procedure.

 The MB-SMF shall interact with the (R)AN (if applicable), and MB-UPF for enforcing the policy based authorization.